Intellia Therapeutics (NASDAQ:NTLA) Now Covered by Analysts at JMP Securities

-Equities research analysts at JMP Securities began coverage on shares of Intellia Therapeutics (NASDAQ:NTLA) in a note issued to investors on Wednesday, Benzinga reports.
+Equities research analysts at JMP Securities began coverage on shares of Intellia Therapeutics (NASDAQ:NTLA) in a report issued on Wednesday, Benzinga reports.
 The brokerage set an “outperform” rating and a $80.00 price target on the stock.
-JMP Securities’ price target would indicate a potential upside of 40.01% from the stock’s previous close.
+JMP Securities’ price target would suggest a potential upside of 28.97% from the stock’s previous close.

-Several other brokerages also recently commented on NTLA.
-Raymond James increased their target price on Intellia Therapeutics from $39.00 to $106.00 and gave the company an “outperform” rating in a research note on Friday, January 8th.
-Wells Fargo & Company increased their target price on Intellia Therapeutics from $38.00 to $52.00 and gave the company an “overweight” rating in a research note on Monday, December 7th.
-Truist raised their price target on Intellia Therapeutics from $40.00 to $80.00 in a research note on Friday, February 26th.
-Robert W. Baird downgraded Intellia Therapeutics from an “outperform” rating to a “neutral” rating and set a $60.00 price target on the stock. in a research note on Tuesday, December 22nd.
-Finally, Chardan Capital raised their target price on Intellia Therapeutics from $57.50 to $85.00 and gave the stock a “buy” rating in a report on Wednesday, February 10th.
-Six research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus target price of $54.36.
+Several other equities analysts have also weighed in on the stock.
+Truist lifted their target price on shares of Intellia Therapeutics from $40.00 to $80.00 in a report on Friday, February 26th.
+Robert W. Baird downgraded shares of Intellia Therapeutics from an “outperform” rating to a “neutral” rating and set a $60.00 price target on the stock. in a research note on Tuesday, December 22nd.
+Wells Fargo & Company lifted their price target on shares of Intellia Therapeutics from $38.00 to $52.00 and gave the stock an “overweight” rating in a research note on Monday, December 7th.
+Barclays lifted their price target on shares of Intellia Therapeutics from $46.00 to $90.00 and gave the stock an “overweight” rating in a research note on Friday, January 8th.
+Finally, Zacks Investment Research raised shares of Intellia Therapeutics from a “sell” rating to a “hold” rating in a research note on Wednesday, March 3rd.
+Six analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus target price of $54.36.

-Intellia Therapeutics (NASDAQ:NTLA) last issued its earnings results on Thursday, February 25th.
-The company reported ($0.69) EPS for the quarter, missing the consensus estimate of ($0.57) by ($0.12).
+Intellia Therapeutics (NASDAQ:NTLA) last announced its quarterly earnings results on Thursday, February 25th.
+The company reported ($0.69) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.57) by ($0.12).
 Intellia Therapeutics had a negative net margin of 193.01% and a negative return on equity of 40.14%.
-On average, equities research analysts predict that Intellia Therapeutics will post -2.27 earnings per share for the current year.
+On average, equities research analysts expect that Intellia Therapeutics will post -2.27 EPS for the current fiscal year.

-In related news, Director Jean Francois Formela sold 501,945 shares of Intellia Therapeutics stock in a transaction dated Friday, February 26th.
-The stock was sold at an average price of $60.29, for a total value of $30,262,264.05.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Perry A. Karsen sold 88,764 shares of Intellia Therapeutics stock in a transaction dated Thursday, December 17th.
-The stock was sold at an average price of $53.55, for a total value of $4,753,312.20.
-Following the completion of the transaction, the director now owns 36,764 shares of the company’s stock, valued at approximately $1,968,712.20.
+In related news, COO Andrew Schiermeier sold 1,377 shares of the business’s stock in a transaction dated Tuesday, January 5th.
+The shares were sold at an average price of $55.86, for a total transaction of $76,919.22.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Jean Francois Formela sold 501,945 shares of the business’s stock in a transaction dated Friday, February 26th.
+The shares were sold at an average price of $60.29, for a total transaction of $30,262,264.05.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 895,281 shares of company stock valued at $55,527,038.
-4.10% of the stock is currently owned by company insiders.
+In the last ninety days, insiders have sold 895,281 shares of company stock valued at $55,527,038.
+Insiders own 4.10% of the company’s stock.

-Several large investors have recently made changes to their positions in NTLA.
-State Street Corp boosted its position in shares of Intellia Therapeutics by 31.9% during the third quarter.
-State Street Corp now owns 3,058,598 shares of the company’s stock valued at $60,805,000 after buying an additional 739,310 shares during the period.
-Price T Rowe Associates Inc. MD boosted its position in shares of Intellia Therapeutics by 45.5% during the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 2,120,883 shares of the company’s stock valued at $115,376,000 after buying an additional 662,878 shares during the period.
-BlackRock Inc. boosted its position in shares of Intellia Therapeutics by 11.8% during the third quarter.
-BlackRock Inc. now owns 5,645,009 shares of the company’s stock valued at $112,224,000 after buying an additional 594,183 shares during the period.
-Morgan Stanley boosted its position in shares of Intellia Therapeutics by 52.2% during the third quarter.
-Morgan Stanley now owns 1,186,833 shares of the company’s stock valued at $23,595,000 after buying an additional 406,842 shares during the period.
-Finally, Federated Hermes Inc. boosted its position in shares of Intellia Therapeutics by 320.6% during the fourth quarter.
-Federated Hermes Inc. now owns 499,359 shares of the company’s stock valued at $27,165,000 after buying an additional 380,640 shares during the period.
-Institutional investors and hedge funds own 95.58% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the business. tru Independence LLC acquired a new position in Intellia Therapeutics during the 4th quarter valued at about $12,077,000.
+Retirement Group LLC acquired a new position in Intellia Therapeutics during the 4th quarter valued at about $27,000.
+Perigon Wealth Management LLC acquired a new position in Intellia Therapeutics during the 4th quarter valued at about $28,000.
+Sowell Financial Services LLC boosted its stake in Intellia Therapeutics by 147.3% during the 4th quarter.
+Sowell Financial Services LLC now owns 544 shares of the company’s stock valued at $30,000 after purchasing an additional 324 shares during the period.
+Finally, Penserra Capital Management LLC boosted its stake in Intellia Therapeutics by 170.8% during the 4th quarter.
+Penserra Capital Management LLC now owns 1,365 shares of the company’s stock valued at $74,000 after purchasing an additional 861 shares during the period.
+95.58% of the stock is owned by hedge funds and other institutional investors.

 Intellia Therapeutics, Inc, a genome editing company, focuses on the development of therapeutics.
 It utilizes a biological tool known as the Clustered, Regularly Interspaced Short Palindromic Repeats/CRISPR associated 9 (CRISPR/Cas9) system.
 The company develops in vivo programs focusing on liver diseases, including transthyretin amyloidosis and hereditary angioedema, as well as other research programs comprising primary hyperoxaluria Type 1, alpha-1 antitrypsin deficiency, and Hemophilia B.